passageidentity/example-android/README.md

 ### 🚀 Run the app!

 If all of the configuration was setup correctly, you should be able to run this application in the emulator or on a real device through Android Studio!

-NOTE: As of this writing, the Android emulator does not support passkeys, so when run in the emulator this example will fallback to one time passcodes or magic links instead.